giano/Telegrammer/README.md

 # Help!

-If express is on you can navigate to your Telegrammer home page (**localhost:express_port**) to explore all hooks definitions.
-Standard port is 3000, but you cand write in config or use PORT environment value to control it.
+If Express is on you can navigate to your Telegrammer home page (**localhost:express_port**) to explore all hooks definitions.
+Standard port is 3000, but you can write in config or use PORT environment variable to control it.

 You can have a little help using command line interface: